-Employment oftentimes means more than just a steady job in a safe working environment, or a paycheck; employment can provide numerous benefits that are critical for individuals and families to maintain proper health17.
+Employment oftentimes means more than just a steady job in a safe working environment, or a paycheck; employment can provide numerous benefits that are critical for individuals and families to maintain proper health.

-Many families find that they need two wage earners to pay rent/mortgage, or to maintain the family budget18.
-When both parents are working, the family has an increased income which can lead to fewer financial stresses18.
-One financial strain that а family can experience known is as housing-cost burden.
-Housingcost burden is families when individuals or spend 30 percent or more of their income on housing costs19.
-Families and individuals who spend more than 30 percent of their income their monthly income on housing.

-on housing costs are considered housing cost-burdened and may have difficulty affording necessities such as food, clothing, transportation and medical care20.
+Many families find that they need two wage earners to pay rent/mortgage, or to maintain the family budget.
+When both parents are working, the family has an increased income which can lead to fewer financial stresses.
+One financial strain that a family can experience nce is known as housing-cost burden.
+Housing-cost burden is when families or individuals spend 30 percent or more of their income on housing costs.
+Families and individuals who spend more than 30 percent of their income on housing costs are considered housing cost-burdened and may have difficulty affording necessities such as food, clothing, transportation and medical care.